Highly-customizable security camera system with no monthly fees

-Unfortunately, we’re not so impressed with Night Owl’s one-year limited warranty leaves a bit to be desired.
+Night Owl’s one-year limited warranty leaves a bit to be desired.
 It only covers manufacturing defects and excludes key components like the spotlight bulbs, LEDs, and batteries.
-We’ve seen enough brands offering multi-year warranties — and sometimes lifetime warranties — to know that Night Owl can improve here.
+There are enough brands out there offering multiyear warranties — and sometimes lifetime warranties — so it’s definitely possible for Night Owl to improve here.
 Fortunately, stores like Walmart and Costco offer extended warranties.
-So we recommend looking into those options.
+So I recommend looking into those options.

-After getting hands-on experience with their products, we can say that Night Owl is a serious contender (it’s on our top 10 list, after all!).
-We welcome the simplicity of their devices, as well as the extensive camera options — in fact, the possibilities are nearly endless with Night Owl.
+After getting plenty of hands-on experience with their products, it’s clear that Night Owl is a serious contender (it’s on our top 10 list, after all!).
+I welcome the simplicity of their devices, as well as the extensive camera options — in fact, the possibilities are nearly endless with Night Owl.

 Overall, if you’re on the market for a complete, multichannel DVR or NVR setup, then this company might have the goods you’re looking for.
-But if you’re just searching for a standalone camera (or two or three), then you may be better off checking out the full Ring camera suite I tested instead.
+But if you’re just searching for a stand-alone camera (or two or three), then you may be better off checking out the full Ring camera suite I tested instead.